Best Climbing Slings and Runners

-In the debate between whether Nylon or Dyneema is the best material for climbing slings, Nylon has a few distinct advantages.
-The most obvious is the fact that it is far more affordable than Dyneema, allowing us to recognize the Black Diamond Nylon Sewn Runner as our Best Bang for the Buck Award winner.
-This sling retails for less than half the price of some of the others in this review, and if you are forking over the cash to purchase a selection of slings that will get you to the top of a route in the Red Rocks or Yosemite (8-14!), then the cash saved could be significant (or at least enough for pizza and beer after your successful climb).
-The other main advantage Nylon has is that it dynamically stretches up to 30% when weighted in a fall.
-This can help reduce the impact of a high factor fall close to the belay, and while the rope does most of this work regardless of which type of fibers make up your climbing slings, it never hurts to have more shock absorption built into your climbing systems.
-This elasticity also makes Nylon a safer choice for use in anchors, while aid climbing or climbing a via ferrata, or any situation where the potential to fall directly onto a piece without a rope to absorb the impact is present.
+In the battle between Nylon and Dyneema for the best material for climbing slings, Nylon has a few notable advantages.
+The most obvious is the fact that it is far more affordable than Dyneema, which is one of many reasons why the Black Diamond Nylon Sewn Runner is an ideal choice for budget conscious climbers.
+This sling retails for less than half the price of some of the others in this review, so if you are purchasing a set of slings that will get you to the top of a route in the Red Rocks or Yosemite, the cash saved could be significant (or at least enough for pizza and beer after your successful climb).
+Another advantage of nylon is that it dynamically stretches up to 30% when weighted in a fall.
+While the rope usually supplies its own dynamic properties regardless of which type of fibers make up your climbing slings, it never hurts to have extra shock absorption built into your climbing systems.
+This elasticity also makes Nylon a safer choice for anchor attachment, whether aid climbing or in any situation where there is the potential to fall directly onto a piece without a rope to absorb some of the force.

-Of course, Nylon has its downsides as well, or we would have never seen such a preponderance of Dyneema slings flood the market.
-The main ones are that in order to meet the minimum strength requirements for slings (22kN), a lot more Nylon is needed than the much stronger Dyneema.
-So Nylon slings are wider, bulkier, and especially heavier than their counterparts.
-These attributes compound when it comes to performance, because with more material, there is more friction when passing slings through biners, making Nylon slings slightly harder to triple up into alpine quickdraws, and untie once knots have been weighted.
-These negatives do matter, but only you can decide by how much when considering the price savings.
-After all, climbers have been climbing far radder objectives than you or me for at least the last 50 years using Nylon slings (and a lot of other antiquated equipment).
-For the average climber, a few Nylon slings on the rack to compliment a larger amount of Dyneema ones can only add versatility, while a budget conscious climber should be just fine going with only Nylon.
+Nylon, of course, has its downsides as well, or we would have never seen such a deluge of Dyneema slings flood onto the market.
+The main negatives are that in order to meet the minimum strength requirements for slings (22kN), a lot more nylon is needed than the much stronger Dyneema.
+Nylon slings, therefore, are wider, bulkier, and heavier than Dyneema and some other fibers.
+These attributes compound when it comes to performance because with more material, there is more friction when passing the sling through a carabiner, making Nylon slings slightly harder to triple up into alpine quickdraws or untie once a knot has been weighted.
+These drawbacks do matter, but only you can decide how much when weighing it against the price savings.
+After all, climbers have been climbing awesomely rad objectives for at least the last 50 years using Nylon slings (and a lot of other antiquated equipment).
+For the average climber, a few Nylon slings on the rack to compliment a larger amount of Dyneema ones can only add versatility, while a budget-conscious climber should be just fine going with only nylon.

 Read review: Black Diamond Nylon Sewn Runner